Dat17i/09_bank_exercise/README.md

 # Bank Exercise
-Exercise: from use cases to database
+## Exercise: from use cases to database.
+### From the information below you should now create a database that can  hold the information.

 ## Description of the Scenario: